By Charlie Cutshaw, dec’d

 There will never be another military rifle like the M14; it was the last United States military firearm to incorporate the traditional “lock, stock, and barrel” concept that was the mainstay of American rifle production for nearly 200 years.

 Welcome back, old friend!

-Charlie Cutshaw passed in 2011 and was a well-known U.S. authority on military small arms had extensive experience as a former U.S. Army infantry, ordnance ammunition and intelligence officer.
-He was editor for Jane's Infantry Weapons and contributing author for other military and firearms publications.
-When not writing Charlie was a part time police officer in Alabama.
+Charlie Cutshaw passed in 2011 and was a well-known U.S. authority on military small arms had extensive experience as a former U.S. Army infantry, ordnance ammunition, and intelligence officer.
+He was the editor for Jane’s Infantry Weapons and contributing author for other military and firearms publications.
+When not writing Charlie was a part-time police officer in Alabama.
 Si vis pacem, para bellum MOLON LABE!